mamoore1440/personal-site/src/content/finished-parts/RTH-Part-2.md

   13. Debt can not exist
   14. Temporality of Demand can not be manipulated
   17. There are no need for Economic, Financial, or Governmental Systems
-  18. Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect
+  18. Eventually S&D Connections with EXTREMELY HIGH magnitude will be able to Connect

-# Conclusion
+# Concepts

+## This Is A Utopia
 Based on the assumptions we made and the proofs we did we can conclude that if Humanity did always work up we would live in a Utopia.
 There would be no locks and no password.
 There would be no private property and no governments.
 No war and no social classes.
 No taxes and no paperwork.
 No defined jobs and no defined work week.
 No insurance and no payroll.
 No money, no debt, no advertisements.
 It would be a utopia.
 A true utopia.

+## Economic Efficiency

+## Value Trades

+## Supply Splits